FoldingCoin/TicTacToeKata/README.md

 # Tic-Tac-Toe Kata
-The tic-tac-toe kata is a tool to give us a chance for the developer to show their skills to the FoldingCoin development team.
+The tic-tac-toe kata is a tool to give us a chance for the developer to show their skills to the development team.
 We will use the kata to understand the experience and technique of the developer.

 ## Requirements